mattleaverton/website-tools/content/pages/about.md

 Currently at [Velentium](http://www.velentium.com){: target=_blank}
 where I design and develop manufacturing systems for testing medical electronics.
-I design and maintain the software framework and automation engine for automating the harware testing.
+I design and maintain the software framework and automation engine for automating the hardware testing.

 I [write]({category}Writing) about projects, interests, and the spaces between.
 I am a [lifelong reader]({category}Reading).